 Not only that, but teachers themselves are facing significant pressures and the resulting burnout has caused many to leave the profession.
 Providing adequate mental health training will also give teachers the tools to manage their own mental health.

-What will mental health training help teachers do?
+Benefits of mental health training for teachers

 Our mental health training for teachers will help them to:

 - Understand and define mental health, wellbeing and stigma

 - Understand signs and symptoms of some of the most common mental illnesses, including; anxiety, stress, depression, OCD, substance misuse and suicide

 - Understand how to give support to someone struggling